r1g023/rigo0523/README.md

 ### Hi there 👋
 <h3>💻 About Me </h3>
  🤔 &nbsp; Exploring new technologies and working on new projects.
+Passionate about solving problems through code!

  🎓 &nbsp; Computer Science and full stack web development!